pyamg/pyamg-examples/visualizing_aggregation/readme.md

-In these two example the `pyamg.vis` module is called to display aggregation in both two and three dimensions.  `demo1.py` considers the Poisson problem on an unstructured triangulation of the unit square (from the PyAMG gallery).
+In these two examples, the `pyamg.vis` module is called to display aggregation in both two and three dimensions.  `demo1.py` considers the Poisson problem on an unstructured triangulation of the unit square (from the PyAMG gallery).
 In `demo2.py`, the same Poisson problem is considered on an